pnnl/QASMBench/README.md

 # QASMBench Benchmark Suite

-A low-level OpenQASM benchmark suite for NISQ evaluation and simulation.
+An OpenQASM benchmark suite for NISQ evaluation.
+The .qasm code can be directly loaded in [IBM Quantum Experience](https://quantum-computing.ibm.com/) for execution.
 Please see our paper ([attached](qasmbench.pdf) and [arXiv](https://arxiv.org/abs/2005.13018)) for details.

 ![alt text](example.png)

 ## Current version

-Latest version: **1.1**
+Latest version: **1.2**

 ## About QASMBench

-In this repository you will find a low-level and light-weighted benchmark suite based on IBM [OpenQASM](https://github.com/Qiskit/openqasm) language (see [spec](https://arxiv.org/pdf/1707.03429.pdf)).
+In this repository you will find a light-weighted benchmark suite based on IBM [OpenQASM](https://github.com/Qiskit/openqasm) language (see [spec](https://arxiv.org/pdf/1707.03429.pdf)).
 It collects commonly seen quantum algorithms and routines from various domains including chemistry, simulation, linear algebra, searching, optimization, arithmetic, machine learning, fault tolerance, cryptography, etc. QASMBench trades-off between generality and usability, covering the number of qubits ranging from 2 to 60K, and the circuit depth from 4 to 12M.
 We set most of the benchmarks with qubits less than 16 so they can be directly verified on IBM's public-available quantum machine -- [IBM Quantum Experience](https://quantum-computing.ibm.com/).
-You may also want to use our Density-Matrix quantum simulator ([DM-Sim](https://github.com/pnnl/DM-Sim)) that can efficiently run on modern GPU-clusters.
+You may also want to use our Density-Matrix quantum simulator ([DM-Sim](https://github.com/pnnl/DM-Sim)) that can efficiently run on CPU and GPU-clusters.

 ### OpenQASM